basis-technology-corp/annotated-data-model/doc/Examples.rst

 Script Regions
 --------------

-Script regions are produced as part of language region detection.
+Script regions can be produced separately or as part of language region detection.
 A single script region may contain multiple langauge regions.
 For example, a Latn region may contain English and French.
 A Cryl region may contain Russian and Serbian.

 ::